7 days in Calabria, Italy itinerary: a complete guide

 • July to August: Monday-Sunday 9 am-1 pm and 3 pm-7.30 pm.

-Below we’ll share a map to accompany this Calabria itinerary:
+Below I’ll share a map to accompany this Calabria itinerary:

-See our list of travel tips to take with you:
+See my list of travel tips to take with you:

 • To make the most of your stay: avoid the month of August (when most Italian holidaymakers head to the southern regions).